. . . ’Cause every hand’s a winner

 Our modern-day White Elephant Saloon on Exchange Avenue at the Stockyards wasn’t the first to re-enact a Luke Short gunfight.
 In 1948 Tombstone re-enacted the Short-Storm gunfight as part of the city’s Helldorado Days pioneer celebration.

-Luke Short dusted himself off and moved on from Tombstone.
+Luke Short dusted himself off, reloaded, and moved on from Tombstone.
 In 1883 he bought half interest in the Long Branch Saloon in Dodge City.
 After an anti-vice ordinance was passed, Short claimed that his saloon was unfairly singled out for enforcement.
 When three female singers at the Long Branch were arrested as prostitutes, Short went to jail briefly.
 Then Short exchanged gunfire with city policeman Louis Hartman.
 Short was run out of town as an “undesirable.”
 But he came back—this time with some of his BFFs: gunfighters Bat Masterson, Wyatt Earp, Doc Holliday, and Charlie Bassett.
 Faced with this “Dodge City Peace Commission,” Dodge City Mayor Lawrence Deger allowed Short to stay in town upon the promise of no bloodshed.
 The “Dodge City War” ended with nary a shot being fired.

 Members of the “Dodge City Peace Commission” posed for a photo in June 1883.
 From left to right, standing: W. H. Harris, Luke Short, Bat Masterson, W. F. Petillon.
 Seated: Charlie Bassett, Wyatt Earp, Frank McLain, Neal Brown.
 (Photo from Wikipedia.)